2022–23 Liga IV

-The 2022–23 Liga IV was the 81st season of the Liga IV, the fourth tier of the Romanian football league system.
-The champions of each county association play against one from a neighboring county in a play-off to gain promotion to Liga III.
+The 2022–23 Liga IV was the 81st season of Liga IV and the 55th since the 1968 administrative and territorial reorganization of the country, representing the fourth tier of the Romanian football league system.
+The champions of each county association played against one from a neighbouring county in a play-off for promotion to Liga III.

 The counties were divided into seven regions, each consisting of six counties and the draw was made on 2 February 2023.